wpond/Orient-TDMA/README.txt

 /docs
 	Documents used during development.
 These include the pins configured for the TDMA and an initial outline of the radio stack

+	/docs/dissertation
+		Latex source files and images of figures.
+Also included are the raw appendices and a small python application to make them latex friendly (adds "\newline" at the end of every line).

 =====
 INCLUDED LIBRARIES